zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 // It gets worse.
 If you use typedef inside a template for the purpose
 // of creating a linked list holding objects of a type specified by a
 // template parameter, you have to precede the typedef name with typename,
-// because MyAllocList<T>::type is now a dependent type.
-(Compiler doesn't
+// because MyAllocList<T>::type is now a dependent type (nested dependent name).
+//
-// know for sure MyAllocList<T>::type is a type.
-There might be a
+// Compiler doesn't know for sure MyAllocList<T>::type is a type.
+There might be
-// specialization of MyAllocList<T> somewhere that has ::type not as a type,
+// a specialization of MyAllocList<T> somewhere that has ::type not as a type,
 // but as a data member.
 Compiler doesn't know for sure.)

 template<typename T>